The icon has changed! Visual Studio Code Version 1.17 released

 summary

-This update includes major changes to the appearance and content, such as changes to the icons and the terminal engine.
+This update includes significant changes to both the appearance and content, such as icon changes and a change to the terminal engine.

-I was particularly impressed by the significant improvements in behavior that were made with the changes to the terminal engine, so I highly recommend you try it out!
-(Although there's no benefit to advertising it.)
+I was particularly impressed by the significant improvement in performance due to the terminal engine change, so I highly recommend you try it!
+(Although I don't get any benefit from promoting it.)

 That's all